fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.10: Patientor backend, step3

-Create a type *Diagnose* and use it to create endpoint */api/diagnoses* for fetching all diagnoses with HTTP GET.
+Create a type *Diagnosis* and use it to create endpoint */api/diagnoses* for fetching all diagnoses with HTTP GET.

 Structure your code properly by using meaningfully-named directories and files.